FindMySchool LogoFindMySchool

 Mr Benjamin Siaw, headteacher since August 2024, arrived with a clear mandate to consolidate recent gains.
 His predecessor, Paul Woods, had steadied the school after its 2014 Inadequate rating and the subsequent 2015 Outstanding rating, positioning Stepney All Saints as a school that rebounds from crisis through sustained commitment.
 The new leadership maintains these high standards whilst planning fresh ambitions for the school's future.

-In the most recent examinations, the school achieved an Attainment 8 score of 58.1, notably above the national average of 45.9.
-This means students across the cohort accumulated qualifications at a higher rate than their peers nationally.
+In the most recent examinations, the school achieved an Attainment 8 score of 53.6.
 Equally impressive: the Progress 8 score of +0.77, indicating that students here make above-average progress from their starting points when compared to peers with similar prior attainment across England.
-The school ranks 2nd locally in Tower Hamlets and 633rd nationally (FindMySchool data), placing it firmly in the top 25% of secondary schools in England.
+The school ranks 3rd overall locally in Tower Hamlets and 1,103rd academically nationally (FindMySchool data).

-Sixth form results show 54% of pupils achieved grades A*-B at A-level, compared to the England average of 47%.
-The school ranks 1,060th nationally and 3rd locally in Tower Hamlets (FindMySchool ranking), placing it in the middle performance band nationally.
+Sixth form results show 50% of pupils achieved grades A*-B at A-level.
+The school ranks 1,037th academically nationally and 4th overall locally in Tower Hamlets (FindMySchool ranking), placing it in a solid middle performance band nationally.
 This represents solid progress for students who entered sixth form with GCSE grades in the mid-to-upper range.
-University destinations reflect this solid foundation, with 77% of sixth form leavers (2023-24 cohort) progressing to university, whilst 12% entered employment and 3% began apprenticeships.
+University destinations reflect this foundation, with 77% of sixth form leavers (2023-24 cohort) progressing to university, whilst 12% entered employment and 3% began apprenticeships.

 England ranks and key metrics (where available)